Whispering Smith: Production

 The film was announced in early 1947 as a vehicle for Alan Ladd.
 It was Ladd's first Western and his first movie in colour.

 The script made a number of changes to the original novel including changing the double love story to one.

 Brenda Marshall was given her first screen role in four years.
 Filming began on 14 April 1947.

-The role of Whispering Smith was partly based on Jake Lefors.
+The role of Whispering Smith was partly based on Joe Lefors, and partly on Tim Keliher, both of them frontier lawmen who spent part of their careers as railroad detectives.
 The part of Murray Sinclair, Smith's friend who turns to crime, was supposedly inspired by Butch Cassidy.

-The filmmakers built a Western town on five acres of the backlot at a cost of $70,000.
-It included 2000 feet of railroad track on which authentic 1870 locomotives owned by Paramount were operated.
-The trains were converted from their original wood-burning fuel system to oil by their original owner, the Virginia & Truckee Railroad of Carson City, Nevada.The set was later re-used in many later TV shows and films, including Bonanza.
+The filmmakers built a Western town on five acres (2.02 ha) of the backlot at a cost of $70,000.
+It included 2,000 feet (609.6 m) of railroad track, on which authentic 1870 locomotives owned by Paramount were operated.
+The trains were converted from their original wood-burning fuel system to oil by their original owner, the Virginia & Truckee Railroad of Carson City, Nevada.
+The set was later re-used in many later TV shows and films, including Bonanza.